volkandindar/agartha/README.md

 ## 403 Bypass
 {TO DO}

-2 different usage cases:
+Two Usage Cases:
-- Authentication issues, you can remove all session identifier to see if any sources can be accessible publicly.
+- In scenarios related to **Authentication Issues**, consider removing all session identifiers.
+Then you can test whether any sources become accessible publicly.
+This approach helps identify unauthentication accesses and ensures that sensitive information remains protected.
-- Privilege Escalation/Authorization, you can keep session identifier for a limited user to see if privileged sources can be accessible.
-For example, you can use a regular user's sesson with replacing an administrative URL.
+- For **Privilege Escalation/Authorization** testing, retain session identifiers but limit their use to specific user roles.
+For instance, you can utilize a regular user’s session while substituting an administrative URL.
+This controlled approach allows you to assess whether privileged sources are accessible without proper roles.

 ## Copy as JavaScript